Darxo/Hardened/README.md

 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit
 - You can no longer do two Arenas during the same day
+- Retreating NPCs, that are fleeing and in Zone of Control will now seek the border correctly, if possible
 - Other Actors moving in or out of the range of someone with **Lone Wolf** now cause that effect to update instantly
 - Allow cut, copy and mark operations in input fields that are full.
 Limit Ctrl-Combinations, Delete and Arrow Key presses in input fields to one per press
 - Items that you drop during battle are now correctly re-equipped afterwards